-Generally, each participant works with the NDIA to review their plan every 12 months.
+Generally, each participant works with the NDIA to reassess their plan every 12 months.

-A plan review is an opportunity for participants to look at their progress and set new goals to increase their skills and independence.
+A plan reassessment is an opportunity for participants to look at their progress and set new goals to increase their skills and independence.

 Providers may be requested to supply a report to the participant, demonstrating the outcomes achieved.
 This request should be in line with the terms of the service agreement with the participant.
-Read our advice for allied health providers and plan review reports.
+Read our advice for allied health providers and plan reassessment reports.

 Plan funding amounts may change, and in some circumstances reduce over time, as the participant achieves increased social and economic participation.